Disclosure: Some links on this page are affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you.

 Affiliate disclosure: Some links on this page are affiliate links.
 We may earn a commission if you sign up through our links, at no additional cost to you.
 This does not influence our analysis or the accuracy of information presented.

-Medical disclaimer: Orforglipron is an investigational medication not yet approved by the FDA.
-All information on this page is based on publicly available clinical trial data, Eli Lilly official communications, FDA records, and credible news reporting.
+Medical disclaimer: Orforglipron (sold as Foundayo) was FDA-approved on April 1, 2026 for chronic weight management in adults with obesity or overweight with at least one weight-related condition.
+All information on this page is based on FDA prescribing information, Eli Lilly official communications, peer-reviewed clinical trial publications, and credible news reporting.
 This content is for informational purposes and is not medical advice.
 Consult your healthcare provider before starting any medication.